 Step 5: Bake the bread

-It's best to first spray your loaf pan with baking spray, line it with parchment paper, then spray the paper.
-Then pour in the batter.
+Spray a standard loaf pan with baking spray, line it with parchment paper, then spray the paper.
+Pour in the eggnog bread batter.

 Bake at 350°F for 60 to 70 minutes or until a cake tester inserted in the center comes out clean (photo 5).
 Cover with foil after 50 minutes if bread browns too quickly.